Publication fees: what are the different ways of covering article processing charges?

 Covering costs through Project DEAL agreements

 A project group set up by the Alliance of Science Organizations in Germany has signed centrally negotiated contracts with the publishers Wiley and Springer Nature.
 These include an agreement to allow reading access as well as open access publishing in the majority of these publishers’ subscription journals.
 This agreement only applies to the publishers’ hybrid journal portfolio; publications in gold open access journals are still subject to article processing charges (APCs), though a 20 percent discount now applies to APCs for many of these journals.
-A welcome change for authors is the centralised billing system which means they no longer receive an invoice directly from the publisher.
-Please contact the person responsible for open access at your institution to find out the extent to which your institution is entitled to make use of agreements made under Project DEAL.
-They should also be able to tell you which journals are covered by the agreement and how any costs incurred are apportioned.

 Funding from a research funding body